cyberbotics/webots/docs/guide/web-simulation.md

 The prerequisites for the server machine(s) are the following:

-- Ubuntu last LTS or Windows (macOS X is also supported, but less tested)
+- Ubuntu 18.04 or 20.04 LTS (Windows and macOS X are also supported, but should not be used for production purposes)
-- Webots
+- Webots latest version
-- Python 3
+- Python 3.8
 - Web service dependencies ([Windows instructions](https://github.com/omichel/webots/wiki/Windows-Optional-Dependencies#webots-web-service), [Linux instructions](https://github.com/omichel/webots/wiki/Linux-Optional-Dependencies#webots-web-service)):
-  - tornado (http://www.tornadoweb.org/en/stable/, `pip install tornado`)
-  - websocket-client (https://pypi.python.org/pypi/websocket-client/, `pip install websocket-client`)
-  - nvidia-ml-py3 (https://pypi.python.org/pypi/nvidia-ml-py3/, `pip install nvidia-ml-py3`)
-  - psutil (https://pypi.python.org/pypi/psutil/, `pip install psutil`)
-  - requests (https://pypi.python.org/pypi/requests/, `pip install requests`)
-  - optional: firejail (https://firejail.wordpress.com/, `apt install firejail`)

 Note that the simulation server machines have to met the [Webots system requirements](system-requirements.md).
 They may however be virtual machine, such as AWS instances.